 The idea for this letter was conceived collaboratively by rape survivors.
-It is intended to call attention to some of the ways in which progressives in our communities persistently protect rapists and hold victims accountable.
-Our hope is that this letter could be: a resource for other rape victims/survivors and/or literally delivered to or distributed among progressives (who it addresses) and/or provide some general contributions to the existing discourses on rape culture.
+It is intended to call attention to some of the ways in which progressives in our communities persistently protect rapists, hold victims accountable, and demand carceral solutions to sexual assault that return power to the partiarchal state.
+Our hope is that this letter could be: a resource for other rape victims/survivors and/or literally shown to progressives doing this (who it addresses) and/or provide some general contributions to the existing discourses on rape culture.
 The authors believe that rape culture pervades and shapes all culture – radical subculture not exempt – but chose to address the position of the progressive both because of the current liberal “#resist” frenzy which has opened many conversations and because in our experiences progressives have been the ones standing the most in the way of mobilizing community action aimed at holding rapists accountable.

 Open Letter to Progressives from Rape Victims/Survivors

 We hear your disgust and outrage about trump and his cabinet of evils’ pro-rape and anti-choice comments.
 We are glad you are engaging in conversations about the realities of structural racism, xenophobia and misogyny.
-For many the brutalities of cis-hetero-patriarchy, state repression, deportation, and white supremacy have been pressing realities long before a trump presidency was even considered a possibility.
+For many the brutalities of cisheteropatriarchy, state repression, deportation, and white supremacy have been pressing realities long before a trump presidency was even considered a possibility.
 We know and have known that these conditions will persist until support and defense are built within our communities.
-In this letter we take on your hitherto failure to address rape in ways that: hold rapists rather than victims/survivors accountable, demonstrate an actual position against rape culture, and make victims/survivors feel safe.
+In this letter we take on your hitherto failure to address rape in ways that: hold rapists rather than victims/survivors accountable; demonstrate an actual position against rape culture; do not rely on state power and carceral punishment to take action against rapists; and that make victims/survivors feel safe.

 “We” are some people who are victims/survivors of rape.
 The “we” of this letter does not speak for all rape victims/survivors.
 To attempt to speak for every person that has suffered through rape would entirely flatten the realities of experiential differences and conflate all racial and gender identities.
 The “we” of this letter refers to just some of many, many victims/survivors – some who together chose a narrative aimed at educating.
 While processing what we went through, it was for some of us easier to say we were sexually assaulted and difficult to say we were raped.
 For all of us, however, it is easy to call our assaulters rapists.
 In theory, we would opt for the usage of the term “rape” because nothing about this action is or should be called sexual.
 In praxis, we understand that not everyone is comfortable using this word to describe what they have been through and so we will alternate between terms – similarly for “victim” and/or “survivor” since we don’t strongly identify with either of those terms but know their usefulness in praxis.